vanhoangkha/CCNA_Course_Notes/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Jeremy Martin** ([Jeremy's IT Lab](https://www.youtube.com/@JeremysITLab)) for creating the comprehensive CCNA course
-- The networking community for continuous learning and knowledge sharing
-- All contributors who help improve these notes

 ## 📞 Support